hotosm/docs/docs/ai-guide/using-lmms-responsibly.md

 ### 3.1 Cognitive Risks

+Research confirms what many developers suspect: how AI is used matters as much as whether it is used.
+In a randomized study, participants who relied solely on generated code scored just 24–39% on follow-up comprehension tests, while those who asked for explanations scored 65–86% [22].
+The delegation group finished fastest - but retained the least.

-Psychologically, several patterns may be reinforced by AI if left unchecked [18]:
+Several patterns can erode skill if left unchecked:

+- **Cognitive offloading:** Delegating thinking to AI rather than using it to support thinking.
+Debugging is a particular risk area - repeatedly asking AI to fix errors without understanding why they occurred correlates with both slower completion times and worse comprehension.
 - **Cramming effect:** AI can flood you with information in a single session, creating a false sense of learning.
 Spaced, deliberate engagement produces better long-term retention.
-- **Reduced pre-testing:** Trying to solve a problem yourself before consulting AI creates stronger understanding than going straight to the generated answer.
-Skipping this attempt phase weakens learning.
+- **Reduced pre-testing:** Trying to solve a problem yourself before consulting AI produces stronger understanding than going straight to the generated answer.
+Skipping this weakens learning even when the final code is correct.
 - **Metacognitive erosion:** The ability to monitor your own thinking is more important than ever.
-Developers who passively accept AI output without reflection lose the ability to evaluate it critically over time.
+Developers who passively accept AI output without reflection gradually lose the ability to evaluate it critically.

 For small teams, this is a serious risk.
-If developers stop deeply understanding the systems they maintain, there is no safety net.
+If developers stop deeply understanding the systems they maintain, there is no safety net - and the people least equipped to debug AI-written code may be those whose skills were eroded by relying on it.

 **Mitigation approaches:**

 - Attempt problem-solving before consulting AI.
+- When using AI for code generation, follow up with questions that build understanding - ask for explanations, probe edge cases, read the output critically.
 - Use AI as a pair-programmer, not an answer machine.
 - Encourage discussion of approach before generation.
-- Prioritise learning over speed.
+- Prioritise learning over speed, especially on unfamiliar tasks or technologies.
 - Conduct regular internal reviews of architectural understanding.
 - Encourage spacing and reflection, not continuous prompting.

 ### 3.2 Preserving the Craft of Engineering

 AI can generate syntactically correct code quickly.
 But framing the right problem, designing architecture, evaluating trade-offs, aligning with stakeholder needs, and mentoring others - these remain deeply human tasks.
 As AI handles more of the mechanical work of coding, it becomes _more_ important, not less, for human interaction to focus on problem framing, approach discussion, and alignment before setting AI to do the implementation work.

+This applies with particular force to junior developers.
+The errors and dead ends that feel frustrating during independent work are also where the deepest learning happens.
+Skipping that struggle in favour of AI-generated solutions can create a gap between apparent productivity and actual competence - one that may not become visible until something breaks in production.

 **Practical commitments:**